-Here’s how I think I can help.
 Since we can’t do a massive group hug physically, can we do an e-group hug?
 Here’s my attempt to write some words down that might feel semi-equivalent to a massive group hug.

 Think about it.
-You woke up today and all your body parts are working.
+You woke up today and all your body parts were working.
 But you didn’t think about that.
 You made coffee and you probably really enjoyed it.
-But you didn’t think about how great it tastes or even that your coffee maker worked.
+But you didn’t think about how great it tasted or even that your coffee maker worked.
 Then your kids woke up.
 Simply looking at their beautiful faces is a miracle in and of itself.
 There really is nothing better.

-But, you can make choices to make your day great, just by enjoying simple, little things.
-Your child’s little hand, his or her chubby cheeks, a yoga class, a jog, a prayer to God, a call to your best childhood friend, a kind gesture, a new pair of sandals, eating as many chocolate covered caramels as you want, looking in the mirror and liking what you see (self-love), flirting with someone you are attracted to, watching a great movie, -suggestion: Silver Linings Playbook!!!, and lastly, a HUG!
+But, you can make choices to make your day great, just by enjoying simple, little things–things that you CAN control.
+Your child’s little hand, his or her chubby cheeks, a yoga class, a jog, a prayer to God, a call to your best childhood friend, a kind gesture, a new pair of sandals, eating chocolate, drinking red wine, playing with a dog, looking in the mirror and liking what you see, flirting with someone you are attracted to, watching a great movie, -suggestion: Silver Linings Playbook, and lastly, a HUG!

-I’m now releasing myself from the group hug, in hopes I was of some help.
-Now, hug yourselves!
+Lastly, everyone reading this, please hug yourselves!
 To my reader who wrote this: you’re doing great!
 I hope this is a better week!

 Like this article?
 Check out, “Dating After Divorce: Advice, Tips and Why This is an Exciting Time”